yenbuilds/my-operating-principles/yenbuilds-inspirational-intp.md

 ### **ISTJ / ISFJ**
 Highly reliably AI users, but typically already effective and use AI to:
-- Reliable and responsible improvements
+- Help make Reliable and responsible improvements
 - Making Established workflows even better.

 ---